 Learning isn’t just a young person’s game; people choose many different life paths.
 Some joined the military and went to college much later in life.
 Others were single parents that ensured their children were grown and well out of the house before pursuing another career path.

 Whatever course in life one takes, age shouldn’t be a barrier to taking an exam.
 However, age can present challenges with taking an exam, such as difficulty typing or reading small text.
 Features should be available to help with these difficulties, visual supports to assist students in understanding concepts and organising ideas, as alternative ways to deliver information to students with low vision (for example software that magnifies text, graphic organiser, and visual timetable).

 Anyone trying to broaden their horizons by learning a new language

 Opportunities shouldn’t be limited to geographical location.
 In recent years, the dominance of English has been challenged by languages like Mandarin, Spanish and Arabic.
 One of the key pillars of language learning is language proficiency testing.
 Language testing is a benchmark for learners when interviewing for positions requiring foreign language skills.
-Unfortunately, biases are common when learning a new language, so it’s essential to include tech into your exam software that accounts for this.
+Unfortunately, biases are common when learning a new language, so it’s essential to include tech into your online assessment platform that accounts for this.